rchillyard/TableParser/README.md

 Another way to see how it works is to look at this application Pairings which takes a CSV file, parses it, transforms the data, and outputs a JSON file.
-This way of parsing is a little different than what is shown in the worksheets.
+This way of parsing is a little different from what is shown in the worksheets.
 But both are effective.
 The minimum code necessary to read parse the CSV file as a table of "Player"s, using as many defaults as possible is: